brandilondagin364/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
 It's better to write clear, simple code first and optimize only when profiling indicates a bottleneck.

+# 2023-12-15
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Sir Tony Hoare.
+It means that trying to optimize code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
+It's better to write clear, simple code first and optimize only when it's necessary based on profiling and testing.